ietf-wg-asdf/SDF/sdf.md

 A definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.

-Similar to `sdfThing`, `sdfOject` definitions can be used both as atomic components and as building blocks for creating complex SDF models.
-They are syncatically equivalent, but have different semantics.

-A single `sdfObject` aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and OCF Resource Types {{OCF}}.

-For the granularity of definition, reusable `sdfObject` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
-For example, defining a light bulb using separate `sdfObject` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
-An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

 # SDF structure

 SDF definitions are contained in SDF files.
 One or more SDF files can